|White, grey, or brown base with blue mottled, striped, or spotted finish

 - Related Read: Best Dog Harness for Hiking: Reviews & Top Picks

 The Pit Heeler will need to be brushed weekly and should be given baths when they start to smell.
-The dog’s natural inclination to roam, kick dirt, and play on the ground will dictate how often this should be.
+The dog’s natural inclination to roam, kick dirt, and play on the ground will dictate how often this should be done.

 You will need to clip your dog’s nails every two or three months, although this varies according to how much exercise they get and especially if they walk on concrete.
 Hard and abrasive surfaces like concrete naturally wear nails down.